 Potential RPM devices include wireless blood pressure monitors, RPM scales, wireless blood glucose monitors, and pulse oximeters.
 RPM solutions like Tenovi offer a cellular gateway, allowing virtually any Bluetooth remote patient monitoring device to connect and transmit vital signs through a cellular network.
 Using the Tenovi Gateway provides flexibility and more choices in RPM devices for your healthcare partners.
 Here is a quick summary of cellular vs. Bluetooth benefits.

-• A more comprehensive array of Bluetooth devices is available for healthcare providers and patients.
+- A more comprehensive array of devices for integration with a gateway.

 Step #5: Outsource vs. In-House Remote Patient Monitoring Program

-As the healthcare industry becomes more competitive, organizations must figure out how to deliver quality care in the most timely and cost-efficient way.
-This stop in the remote patient monitoring program guide to implementation addresses how outsourcing RPM services opens healthcare businesses and can generate a whole new stream of revenue with minimal impact on the current organizational workflow.
+As the healthcare becomes more competitive, organizations must figure out how to deliver quality care in the most timely and cost-efficient way.
+The next step in remote patient monitoring program implementation addresses how outsourcing RPM services can generate a new stream of revenue with minimal impact to workflow.

 Before the 2020 CMS update, RPM services had to be performed under the direct supervision of the billing physician.
 Remote patient monitoring CPT reimbursement codes allow healthcare organizations to outsource RPM services to third-party remote monitoring companies.

-As mentioned, consistent support throughout the entire RPM program implementation and beyond is vital to creating a successful program.
-That is why asking about value-added services such as project management, staff, and patient training is fundamental in choosing a remote patient monitoring vendor.
-Many RPM vendors help perform device set-up, education, data review, customer service, and HIPAA-compliant patient and partner technical support
+Consistent support throughout the entire RPM program implementation and beyond is key to creating a successful program.
+Therefore, asking about value-added services such as project management, contracted staff, and patient training matters when choosing an RPM vendor.
+Many RPM vendors perform shipping devices, device set-up, education, data review, customer service, and HIPAA-compliant patient and partner technical support.

-If you are increasing your RPM program to a more significant number of patients down the line, then you want to choose a vendor experienced in scaling RPM programs.
-You will need a remote patient monitoring service partner with the infrastructure and resources to support a large rollout, especially within your anticipated time frame.
+If you plan to scale your RPM program down the line, then you want to choose a vendor experienced in scaling RPM programs.
+Be sure to choose a partner with the infrastructure and resources to support a large rollout, especially within your anticipated time frame.

 This article, Why Outsource RPM Services, will help you decide if outsourcing or keeping your RPM program in-house is right for your healthcare organization.